What are the Most Important Features of Islam?

 Both prophets and their successors must possess the following qualities:

-- Complete knowledge that is greater and superior to the knowledge of other people.
+- Complete knowledge—unparalleled to the knowledge of the rest of the people.

-- Moral characteristics such as integrity, courage, determination, patience and other qualities of moral perfection.
+- Lofty morals such as integrity, courage, determination, patience, and other qualities of moral perfection.

-Sometimes a prophet was a successor of another prophet but occupying a lower status or was a prophet in a different era.
-However, this was not the case for the successors of Prophet Muhammad who were granted by God the same qualities and attributes of perfection as Prophet Muhammad except for prophethood.
+Sometimes a prophet was a successor of another prophet but occupied a lower status or was a prophet in a different era.
+However, this was not the case for the successors of Prophet Muhammad (pbuh&hp) who were granted by God the same qualities and attributes of perfection as Prophet Muhammad (pbuh&hp) except for prophethood.
 (Click here to view details of the fourteen infallibles).